wp-plugins/wp-list-pages-by-custom-taxonomy/readme.txt

 *   Order Ascendant or Descendant
 *   Choose to display thumbnails
 *   Choose to display excerpts
-*   Exclude specific posts/pages from the listing (inserting their ids)
+*   Exclude specific posts/pages from the listing

-Also, the plugin is structured to allow easy overriding of the output template.
+Also, the plugin is structured to allow *easy overriding of the output template*.
-Just duplicate the file pbytax-template.php that you'll find within the plugin folder, and put it in your theme folder.
+Just duplicate the file pbytax-template.php that you'll find within the plugin subfolder "templates", and put it in your theme folder.

 the widget is built with a very little css styling, in order to adapt perfectly in any theme. though, if you want to style it up, all the html elements have been named with specific classes, to allow easy targetting in your css file.

+if you'd like me to add a new feature to the widget, please let me know by writing a post in the [support forum](http://wordpress.org/support/plugin/wp-list-pages-by-custom-taxonomy) , and hopefully I will add it to the next version of *WP List Pages by Custom Taxonomy*.

+If this plugin has been helpful for you, please don't forget to *review* it and consider to [make a donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=VUF3KP7YFAVZG).
+Don't be shy, a couple of dollars would still make me happy! :)

 == Installation ==

 Manual Installation:

-1. Upload the entire "pages-by-custom-tax" folder to the /wp-content/plugins/ directory.
+1. Upload the entire "wp-list-pages-by-custom-taxonomy" folder to the /wp-content/plugins/ directory.
 2. Activate the plugin through the 'Plugins' section in WordPress.

 Easy wp admin installation: